-Benefit Description You Pay Anesthesia (cont.)
-High Option Standard Option A Child under 7 years of age who is determined by two network dentists to be unable to undergo the procedure without general anesthesia and who cannot wait until an older age for the procedure, when undergoing the procedure without general anesthesia would be possible; Nothing Nothing A person with a serious mental health condition that prevents use of local anesthesia for the procedure; • A person with a serious physical condition making hospital care necessary for the safe performance of dental work; or A person with a significant behavioral problem (as certified by a Network Physician) which precludes safe performance of the dental work under local anesthesia.
+Benefit Description You Pay Anesthesia High Option Standard Option Professional services provided in: Nothing Nothing Hospital (inpatient) Note: QualChoice will provide Benefits for anesthesia and facilities for dental procedures which would ordinarily be done under local anesthesia provided: 1.
+The procedure is performed in a Network Facility; and 2.
+The situation meets Medical Necessity criteria, and the patient is: • A Child under 7 years of age who is determined by two network dentists to be unable to undergo the procedure without general anesthesia and who cannot wait until an older age for the procedure, when undergoing the procedure without general anesthesia would be possible; A person with a serious mental health condition that prevents use of local anesthesia for the procedure; A person with a serious physical condition making hospital care necessary for the safe performance of dental work; or A person with a significant behavioral problem (as certified by a Network Physician) which precludes safe performance of the dental work under local anesthesia.
 Professional services provided in: Nothing Nothing Hospital outpatient department Skilled nursing facility Ambulatory surgical center • Office